 Dr. Roth earned his Ph.D. from Penn State’s CACREP accredited counselor education program and his M.Ed. from its CORE accredited rehabilitation counseling program.
 He has many years of experience working within community mental health services, as well as instructing and supervising counselors-in-training.
 Dr. Roth has dedicated his efforts toward an increased understanding of social justice and counseling issues that directly impact traditionally underserved populations.
-Much of his professional work has been in assisting those most in need of community counseling: individuals who contend with homelessness, mental illness, HIV/AIDS, and addictions.
-He is a National Certified Counselor who has worked with individuals and families from a wide variety of cultural backgrounds.
+Much of his professional work has been in assisting those most in need of community counseling: individuals who contend with homelessness, mental illness, HIV/AIDS, and substance use disorders.

 AREAS OF EXPERTISE

 Community mental health issues (the causes, effects, and interventions related to mental health stigma)

 Ph.D., Counselor Education, The Pennsylvania State University

 M.Ed., Counselor Education, The Pennsylvania State University

 PCMF 500: Introduction to Counseling and Psychotherapy